If You Came Back to Me

 If You Came Back to Me (Si volvieras a mí) is a 1954 Mexican drama film directed by Alfredo B. Crevenna and starring Libertad Lamarque, Silvia Pinal, Miguel Torruco and Maricruz Olivier.
+It was shot at the San Ángel Studios in Mexico City.
+The film's sets were designed by the art director Jorge Fernández.

 Plot

 Alejandra (Libertad Lamarque) is married to doctor Pedro (Miguel Torruco) and they have a daughter, Eva (Maricruz Olivier).
 When Eva is a young woman, she travels with her mother to the capital to meet Pedro, where they discover that he has set up a luxury hospital alongside a partner, Lidia (Silvia Pinal).
-Alejandra realizes that Lidia has stolen her husband's love and is doing the same with her daughter, whom she tries to convince to kill her own mother.
+Alejandra realizes that Lidia has stolen her husband's love and is doing the same with her daughter, whom she uses to try to kill her own mother without knowing she is poisoning her with medication.